jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 	ret
 ```

-In pseudo-code (recalling that 30h is the previously calculated duration of whatever ignition event we're doing),
+In pseudo-code (recalling that 30h is the previously calculated duration of the dwell period),

 ```
 if not p1.1 (coil is ON, so we have just started dwell):